 General Questions

-TRS-Care Standard is a high-deductible health plan offered to retirees and their family members under 65 and not eligible for Medicare.
+TRS-Care Standard is a high-deductible health plan that TRS offers to retirees and their eligible family members under 65 and not eligible for Medicare.
+TRS-Care Standard includes medical and prescription drug benefits.

 Eligibility and Enrollment Questions: TRS Health